nicolasberube/Arzette_Randomizer/README.md

 # TODO

+Deactivate item scrolls completely.

+NPC spawn rules are now True for everyone.

+Recheck logic for some ennemies that could be avoided.

 Randomize Beacon locations.

+Explain how quest items/jewels are spawned in the Readme.

 Merge NPC pool and item pool so the former can spawn in the latter (level_location except Jewel and Beacon) and vice-versa.